-United States law provides for retirement benefits and subsidised health insurance under federal Social Security and Medicare programs.
-Employers are required to contribute 6.2% of each employee’s salary (in 2018, on the first $128,400 of an employee’s gross wages) to Social Security, as well as 1.45% of each employee’s salary (without any limit on the wage base) to Medicare.
+U.S. law provides retirement benefits and subsidised health insurance under federal Social Security and Medicare programs.
+Employers are required to contribute 6.2% of each employee’s salary (in 2020, on the first $137,700 of an employee’s gross wages) to Social Security, as well as 1.45% of each employee’s salary (without any limit on the wage base) to Medicare.
 Equal contributions are deducted from each employee’s wages and act as an “employee contribution.”
 These federal programs provide benefits for retirees, the disabled, and children of deceased workers.
-Social Security benefits include old-age, survivors, and disability insurance.
+Social Security benefits include old-age, survivors and disability insurance.
 Medicare provides hospital insurance benefits.

 Healthcare and Insurances

-Under the Patient Protection and Affordable Care Act, certain large employers who do not offer affordable health insurance that provides minimum value to their full-time employees may be subject to significant penalties.
-Specifically, covered employers will be subject to an annualised employer “shared responsibility” penalty of $2,000 (indexed) per full-time employee (less the first 30 full-time employees in 2016) if the employers do not offer health insurance to at least 95% of their full-time employees and their dependents.
-Employers may also be required to provide employees with health insurance benefits pursuant to a negotiated collective bargaining agreement or employment contract.
+Certain large employers who do not offer affordable health insurance will be subject to an annualised employer “shared responsibility” penalty of $2,570 (indexed) per full-time employee (less the first 30 full-time employees in 2020) if the employers do not offer health insurance to at least 95% of their full-time employees and their dependents.
+Employers may also be required to provide employees with health insurance benefits, pursuant to a negotiated collective bargaining agreement or employment contract.

-The Family and Medical Leave Act (”FMLA”) requires employers with fifty (50) or more employees within a seventy-five (75) mile radius to provide covered employees with twelve (12) weeks’ unpaid leave in a 12-month period for the birth or placement of a child.
+Under the Family and Medical Leave Act, employers with fifty (50) or more employees within a seventy-five (75) mile radius are required to provide employees with twelve (12) weeks’ unpaid leave in a 12-month period for the birth or placement of a child.
 Some state laws provide for maternity leave for employees who are not covered under the FMLA.
-In addition, several states provide workers with partial pay during parental leave.
-Whether the trend toward state paid family leave laws will continue remains to be seen.
+In addition, several states provide workers with partial pay during parental leave and in general, it seems there is a trend toward state family leave laws.

 Pensions: Mandatory and Typically Provided